LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 </div>

-Converting these samples into a histogram we then find the following.
+Converting these samples into a histogram, we then find the following.

 <div style="text-align: center;">
   <img